TaurusEight/digimarc/README.md

 Build Instructions:
 -------------------

 * By Docker.
-The command ‘docker-compose up’ should be sufficient to build the application.
-Or ‘docker build -t block.parse .’ if using the docker command.
+The command ‘docker-compose build’ should be sufficient to build the application.
+Or ‘docker build -t digimarc .’ if using the docker command.

 * At the command line.
 Change into the directory 'src' and issue the